henry4k/konstrukt/documentation/Packages.md

 The start function is called after all packages have been initialized.
 It could be called like this:  `require scenarioName..'/init'.start()`

-Note:  Only the first package passed as start argument to Apoapsis, can be used as scenario.
+Note:  Only the first package passed as start argument to Konstrukt, can be used as scenario.